Vladimir Pletser

-Vladimir Pletser (born 28 February 1956) is Visiting Professor – Scientific Adviser at the Technology and Engineering Centre for Space Utilization (CSU) of the Chinese Academy of Sciences in Beijing, China, since April 2016.
-He supports the preparation of scientific experiments in microgravity for the future Chinese Space Station and for aircraft parabolic flights.
-He worked previously from 1985 till early 2016 as senior Physicist-Engineer at the European Space Research and Technology Centre (ESTEC) of ESA.
+Vladimir Pletser (born 28 February 1956) is Director of Space Training Operations at Blue Abyss since 2018, where he is in charge of developing astronaut training programs.
+From 2016 to early 2018, he was a Visiting Professor and Scientific Adviser at the Technology and Engineering Centre for Space Utilization (CSU) of the Chinese Academy of Sciences in Beijing, China.
+He supported the preparation of scientific experiments in microgravity for the Chinese Tiangong space station and for aircraft parabolic flights.
+He worked previously from 1985 till early 2016 as a senior Physicist Engineer at the European Space Research and Technology Centre (ESTEC) of ESA.

 He is an expert in microgravity during aircraft parabolic flights for which he holds a world record.
 He is known as ‘Mister Parabolic Flights’, ‘Mister Parabolas’, ‘Homo Parabolicus’ or ‘Mister Microgravity’.

-An astronaut candidate for Belgium since 1991, he spent two months in training in 1995 at NASA’s Johnson Space Center in Houston.
+An astronaut candidate for Belgium since 1991, he spent two months in training in 1995 at NASA's Johnson Space Center in Houston.
 Selected by the Mars Society in 2001, he participated in three international campaigns of crewed Mars mission simulations.

 Early life

 Pletser was born in Brussels, Belgium.

 Graduated in Latin-Mathematics from the Institut Saint-Boniface of Brussels in 1973 and in Special Scientific from the Collège Saint-Michel of Brussels in 1974; graduated from the Université Catholique de Louvain (UCL) in Louvain-la-Neuve, Belgium, as civil engineer in mechanics, specialism dynamics and systems (1979), Master in physics in space geodesy (1980), and Ph.D. in physics in astronomy and astrophysics (1990).